oleystack/native-portal/README.md

 Nope!
 When you render Host it will be automatically filled up by the latest content.

 ##### Is this efficient?
 What about the re-renders?
 Yes.
-Moreover, Providers and Gates components will be never unecessary re-rendered.
+Moreover, Providers and Gates will be never unecessary re-rendered.
-Gates rerender only when the latest content changes.
+Gates rerender only when the latest injected content changes.

 ## Partners
 <a href="https://www.wayfdigital.com/"><img alt="wayfdigital.com" width="100" height="100" src="https://user-images.githubusercontent.com/1496580/161037415-0503f763-a60b-4d40-af9f-95d1304fa486.png"/></a>